-- (vii) Medical and accident insurance premiums incurred for your staff unless the insurance or payment of compensation is obligatory under the Work Injury Compensation Act or under any collective agreement within the meaning of the Industrial Relations Act; and - (viii) Any transaction involving betting, sweepstakes, lotteries, fruit machines or games of chance; - 3.16 The definitions of "club subscription fee", "medical and accident insurance premium", "medical expenses", "family benefits" and "motor car" are stated in regulation 25 of the GST (General) Regulations. - 3.17 For input tax that is disallowed under regulations 26 and 27, the GST incurred will be a deductible expense under Income Tax if the expense is allowable under the normal rules of deduction for Income Tax.
+- (i) the medical expenses are incurred pursuant to any written law of Singapore concerning the medical treatment or the provision of a medical facility or medical practitioner; or - (ii) the medical treatment is related to COVID-19 and the staff undergoes such medical treatment pursuant to any written advisory (including industry circular) issued by, or posted on the website of, the Government or a public authority of Singapore. - (vii) Medical and accident insurance premiums incurred for your staff unless the insurance or payment of compensation is obligatory under the Work Injury Compensation Act or under any collective agreement within the meaning of the Industrial Relations Act; and - (viii) Any transaction involving betting, sweepstakes, lotteries, fruit machines or games of chance; - 3.17 The definitions of "club subscription fee", "medical and accident insurance premium", "medical expenses", "family benefits" and "motor car" are stated in regulation 25 of the GST (General) Regulations. - 3.18 For input tax that is disallowed under regulations 26 and 27, the GST incurred will be a deductible expense under Income Tax if the expense is allowable under the normal rules of deduction for Income Tax.